jacobcook1995/EcosystemAssembly/Assembly/README.md

 The interaction strengths (for the final steady state communities) are then found using the interactions.jl script (analysis folder), these are also saved to the Output folder.
 The plots are then generated using the scripts in the folder figures.
 ## Full summary of the scripts in this repository
-It is important to note that many of this scripts are partly and/or fully redundant and are being retained for long term storage.\
+It is important to note that many of these scripts are partly and/or fully redundant and are being retained for long term storage.\
 The structure of the module is provided in Assembly.jl.
 I have made a script called MyPlots.jl to store functions to assist plotting.\
 The simulate folder contains scripts that run simulations and return results.